Sending Email from Raspberry Pi Using msmtp with Gmail OAuth 2.0

 sudo apt install msmtp msmtp-mta python3 python3-pip

-- msmtp & msmtp-mta: Let you use msmtp as a sendmail replacement.
+- msmtp & msmtp-mta: Used as a lightweight replacement for sendmail.

-- python3 & python3-pip: Provide the environment for the OAuth token management scripts.
+- python3 python3-pip: Provide the Python environment and package manager.

-5. Set Up Your OAuth 2.0 Scripts Folder
+Step 3.
+Set Up msmtp and OAuth 2.0 Scripts Folder

 Create a dedicated folder (for example, ~/msmtp